TroyNeubauer/rc-car/README.md

 ## PI info

-The PI will assign `10.10.15.1/24` to its ethernet port, allowing for easy hardlinking.
+The PI assigns `10.10.15.1/24` to its ethernet port, allowing for easy hardlinking.

 ### Provisioning a PI